HEART HEALTHY FOODS YOU CAN ACTUALLY ENJOY

 Grass-Fed Beef

 Reducing your intake of red meat can help, but that doesn’t mean you have to eliminate it completely.
-Even though it costs a bit more than corn-fed or grain-fed beef, grass-fed beef is a good option because it delivers lots of protein and iron, but less fat and cholesterol.
+Even though it costs a bit more than corn-fed or grain-fed beef, grass-fed beef is a good option because it delivers lots of proteins and iron, more omega-3s and less fat.
 You’ll also love the hearty flavor.

 Beans